robertlyson/scrapper/readme.md

 ## issues found during the build

 - Top parameter doesn't work within request to Frontiers, but that's not a problem with actors becasue I can spawn as many actors I want and give them pages to work on

+## benchmarks

+- Frontiers indexing time 15 minutes

+## questions about actor system

+- how to configure persistence?
+- scheduling - is there a way to schedule message only if prev one was finished processing?
 -